-There is generally no risk in performing IUI procedure for both the husband and the wife.
+There is generally no risk in performing IUI treatment for both the husband and the wife.
 It is one of the safest procedures.
 There may be a small chance of multiple pregnancies as sometimes more than one follicle may develop when ovulation inducing drugs are used.

 IUI – How to Proceed

 IUI treatment (Artificial Insemination) can be done in natural unstimulated cycle or in a stimulated cycle (using oral drugs/injections).

 Time of IUI (Artificial Insemination)

 In a natural cycle, with menses coming every 28 days, ovulation, i.e., release of the egg after follicle rupture, happens around 14 days before the next menses.
 IUI treatment (Artificial Insemination) in a natural cycle is done after the rupture of the follicle is confirmed by ultrasonography.
 In women with longer cycles, the days may vary.

 When drugs or injections are given for follicular maturation (ovulation induction cycles), IUI (Artificial Insemination) is usually done 36 hours- 48hrs after HCG injection.
 This injection is given to facilitate release of the egg from the ovary (ovulation and release of ovum).

 The egg is usually alive for 24-48 hrs. after ovulation.
 Sperms are alive for around 48-72 hrs. after they are released into the female genital tract.
 Thus, if processed / washed semen sample is deposited around this time, the chances of conception are very high.

 Will there be any pain while doing the IUI (Artificial Insemination) procedure?
 Is anesthesia required?

 IUI (Artificial Insemination) procedure is the simplest of all procedures.
 It causes no pain or discomfort.